 Reading & Writing Center

 Plagiarism is using someone else's words or ideas without giving them proper credit.
+Plagairism includes puchasing a paper or part of a paper online or paying someone to complete your work for you.
 Plagiarism is a serious offense.
 According to LPC policy, you could receive an F for any paper that is plagiarized in whole or in part, and futher disciplinary action is also a possibility.

 To make sure you don't plagiarize: